gitbra/ChromaticButtonAccordionRight/README.md

 ## Known limitations

+### General

 - Not tested under MuseScore 4
+- The score in the screenshot is the typical supported format

+### Usage of the buttons

+The feature counts the notes and highlights them with 6 possible layouts.

+- Edit the plugin with a text editor manually to rotate the accordion by default (`rotate: true`)
 - First track only
-- First voice only for the fingering
-- Selections are ignored
+- Selections not supported
-- 8va/8vb are not supported
+- 8va/8vb not supported
-- Grace notes are not supported
+- Grace notes not supported
 - Long notes are several notes

+### Possible scales

+The feature finds the scales that contain as much notes as possible.
+It helps you to define the key signature and the associated chords.

+- Multiple scales per song not supported
+- The more various notes, the more accurate the proposed scales
+- Manual choice of the final minor or major scale with the help of the virtual accordion

+### Fingering

+The feature verifies if each note is assigned to a finger.
+It is very useful at the stage of learning a new song.

+- First track only
+- First voice only
+- Selections not supported
+- Chords not supported
+- First finger only not supported
+- No physical validation of the hand movement
-- Chords are not supported for the check of the fingering
+- No musical validation of the order of the fingering

+### Expanded chords

+The feature is dedicated to the Stradella bass system to split a complex chord into simple chords.

+- Chords combinations displayed in descending order of accuracy
+- Single chords and notes displayed in ascending order of pitch
+- Some chords are simplified and partially transposed
+- Some chords require a diminished chord on your accordion

+### Harmonization

+The feature finds playable and simple chords to create your bass line.
+The chords that belong to the current scale are displayed on the first line.

-- Multiple key signatures are not supported for the suggestion of chords
+- Multiple key signatures not supported
+- Complex chords not suggested
+- No musical validation of the chord progression